In short supply: WBS research found few benefits to tariffs, but politicians are copying Trump's approach

 Did Donald Trump's protectionist policies work?

-Our research suggests that these protectionist policies did not have the desire effect.
+Our research suggests that these protectionist policies did not have the desired effect.
 On the contrary, we found that imposing tariffs actually made the US even more reliant on foreign suppliers.

 They failed to stimulate the domestic job market and raised costs for US consumers.
 They also provoked retaliatory tariffs from trading partners including China, the European Union (EU), Canada, Mexico, India and Turkey.